AmbaliOladele/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la - Display current directory contents, including hidden files (starting with .).
 Use the long format

 ls -lna - Display current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .)

+mkdir DIRNAME -  Creates a directory

+mv FILELOCATION NEWFILELOCATION - Moves a file to a specific directory